 Location and Length

-The 150-mile Great Allegheny Passage connects with the 184.5-mile C&O Canal Towpath at Cumberland, Maryland to create a 334.5-mile route between Pittsburgh and Washington, DC, free from traffic and motorized vehicles.
+Now complete to Pittsburgh, the 150-mile Great Allegheny Passage connects with the 184.5-mile C&O Canal Towpath at Cumberland, MD to create a 334.5-mile route between Pittsburgh and Washington, DC, free from traffic and motorized vehicles.
 The Montour Branch will, when completed, connect McKeesport to the Pittsburgh International Airport and Coraopolis.

 Trail Grade and Surface